Singly and doubly even: Geometric topology

 In geometric topology, many properties of manifolds depend only on their dimension mod 4 or mod 8; thus one often studies manifolds of singly even and doubly even dimension (4k+2 and 4k) as classes.
 For example, doubly even-dimensional manifolds have a symmetric nondegenerate bilinear form on their middle-dimension cohomology group, which thus has an integer-valued signature.
 Conversely, singly even-dimensional manifolds have a skew-symmetric nondegenerate bilinear form on their middle dimension; if one defines a quadratic refinement of this to a quadratic form (as on a framed manifold), one obtains the Arf invariant as a mod 2 invariant.
 Odd-dimensional manifolds, by contrast, do not have these invariants, though in algebraic surgery theory one may define more complicated invariants.
 This 4-fold and 8-fold periodicity in the structure of manifolds is related to the 4-fold periodicity of L-theory and the 8-fold periodicity of real topological K-theory, which is known as Bott periodicity.

 If a compact oriented smooth spin manifold has dimension n ≡ 4 mod 8, or ν_{2}(n) = 2 exactly, then its signature is an integer multiple of 16.

 Other appearances

 A singly even number cannot be a powerful number.
 It cannot be represented as a difference of two squares.
 However, a singly even number can be represented as the difference of two pronic numbers or of two powerful numbers.

 In group theory, it is relatively simple to show that the order of a nonabelian finite simple group cannot be a singly even number.
 In fact, by the Feit–Thompson theorem, it cannot be odd either, so every such group has doubly even order.

-Lambert's continued fraction for the tangent function gives the following continued fraction involving the positive singly even numbers:
+Lambert's continued fraction for the tangent function gives the following simple continued fraction involving the positive singly even numbers:

 This expression leads to similar representations of e.

 In organic chemistry, Hückel's rule, also known as the 4n + 2 rule, predicts that a cyclic π-bond system containing a singly even number of p electrons will be aromatic.